flutter/flutter/impeller/docs/android.md

 ## Rendering Backend Selection

+> [!IMPORTANT]
+> During the preview period, while the team focuses on production readiness, Flutter will fallback to the Skia OpenGL ES backend instead of Impellers OpenGL backend.

 Impeller supports both Vulkan and Open GL ES rendering on Android.
 Impeller will prefer rendering with Vulkan and fallback to OpenGL ES 2.0 for compatibility.
 With both the Vulkan and OpenGL ES, Impeller supports rendering on [all existing Android versions supported by Flutter](https://docs.flutter.dev/reference/supported-platforms).

 The rough logic for backend selection on Android is depicted below.